 Through āsana we can access higher levels of yoga and, over time, bring both the body and mind to a state of stability, a state of peace.
-With consistent practice of āsanas, changes become apparent on many levels, physical and mental.
+With consistent practice of āsanas, changes become apparent on many levels, physical, mental and spiritual.
 A deep sense of contentment and inner peace arises, and it is then that we can begin to more clearly understand the other seven limbs of Ashtanga Yoga.